karmi/retire/README.markdown

 Now, let's query the database.

-We are searching for articles tagged _ruby_, sorted by `title` in `descending` order, and also retrieving some [_facets_](http://www.lucidimagination.com/Community/Hear-from-the-Experts/Articles/Faceted-Search-Solr) from the database:
+We are searching for articles whose `title` begins with letter “T”, sorted by `title` in `descending` order, filtering them for ones tagged “ruby”, and also retrieving some [_facets_](http://www.lucidimagination.com/Community/Hear-from-the-Experts/Articles/Faceted-Search-Solr) from the database:

     s = Slingshot.search 'articles' do
       query do
-        terms :tags, ['ruby']
+        string 'title:T*'
       end

-      sort do
+      filter :terms, :tags => ['ruby']

-        title 'desc'
+      sort { title 'desc' }
-      end

       facet 'global-tags' do
         terms :tags, :global => true